Packaging: protection from the elements

 Moreover, manufacturers must also consider the mode of transport and the effects of pressure variations on the packaging.
 The admissible leakage acceptance criteria must also take into consideration the breathability of the packaging and the head space exchange rate according to stress conditions.
 In short, a packet with a small head space will expose the product more, replacing the internal volume more quickly.

 Unlike fresh meat, which is often packed in transparent packaging, a high oxygen level will colour the meat but considerably reduce the conservation time – taking it down to 2-4 days’ shelf time.
 Also, manufacturers may choose to inject a large proportion of CO2 to guarantee asepsis.
-It has the disadvantage of pushing the colour towards Bordeaux, but increases the product’s shelf life by several weeks – normally from two to five.
+It has the disadvantage of pushing the colour towards dark red, but increases the product’s shelf life by several weeks – normally from two to five.

 For visual reasons, CO2-heavy packaging can use an opaque film to hide the undesirable appearance.